sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 Charlie Munger has a very famous quote, that is a cornerstone of a 100-bagger philosophy:
 ```
 Over the long term, it's hard for a stock to earn a much better return than the business which underlies it earns.
-If the business earns 6% on capital over 40 years and you hold it for that 40 years, you're not going to make much different than a 6% return—even if you originally buy it at a huge discount.
+If the business earns 6% on capital over 40 years and you hold it for that 40 years, you're not going to make much different than a 6% return, even if you originally buy it at a huge discount.
 Conversely, if a business earns 18% on capital over 20 or 30 years, even if you pay an expensive looking price, you'll end up with a fine result.
 ```

 Below, we can see the dramatic difference between a 6% return and 18% return.